-The Academy Media Arts Department introduced the first digital motion picture program for high school students, and it continues to be at the forefront of teaching storytelling through the mediums of film, animation, and creative writing.
+The Academy Media Arts Department introduced the first digital motion picture program for high school students in the United States, and continues to be at the forefront of teaching storytelling through the mediums of film, animation, and creative writing.

 The program includes classes in animation, poetry, fiction, screenwriting, cinematography, and design, as well as fictional, documentary, and experimental video.